Industry

 Battery storage as a growth engine for industrial companies

-Reduce peak consumption with battery storage in industry
+Reduce peak consumption with battery storage in the industry

-Industrial companies consume large amounts of electricity and often cause significant peaks in consumption.
-These peaks lead to higher network costs (capacity charges) and exacerbate the problem of grid congestion.
-With industrial battery storage, peak consumption can be structurally flattened.
-This so-called peak shaving occurs because a battery with an inverter supplies energy when the grid load is at its highest.
+Industrial companies consume large amounts of power and often cause significant peaks in consumption.
+These peaks lead to higher network costs (capacity tariffs) and exacerbate the issue of grid congestion.
+With industrial battery storage, peak consumption can be structurally leveled.
+This so-called peak shaving occurs because a battery with a converter supplies energy at times when network load is highest.
 The battery storage with EMS is charged during off-peak hours or when a battery captures excess solar power from solar panels.
-This energy is then utilized during the startup of heavy machinery or sudden production increases, for example, via a battery for production lines or a battery with machinery.
-In cold storage facilities or manufacturing companies, an energy storage cold store or battery storage in production facilities can also fulfill this role.
-Thanks to this smart deployment, transport capacity costs decrease, and it becomes easier to expand production capacity without additional connections.
-Hence, a battery as a network solution is ideal for energy storage during grid congestion, especially in warehouses, factories, or logistics centers.
-Moreover, the deployment of battery storage for peak loads is financially attractive.
-With the right subsidies, such as the SDE++, the payback period of a battery becomes shorter.
-Investing in battery storage not only reduces costs but also provides a strategic advantage.
-Consider a battery within large-scale use, plug & play battery storage, or renting a battery container that is flexibly deployable within the existing infrastructure.
-For companies looking to go green and grow, battery storage with monitoring is a future-proof step, where energy storage for self-consumption also contributes to lower dependency on the grid and better predictability of energy costs.
+This energy is then used during the startup of heavy machinery or sudden increases in production, for example, through a production line battery or machinery battery.
+In cold storage or production companies, an energy storage system in cold storage or a production company battery storage can also fulfill this role.
+Thanks to this smart deployment, transportation capacity costs decrease, making it easier to expand production capacity without an additional connection.
+Therefore, a battery as a grid solution is ideal for energy storage in cases of grid congestion, especially in industrial halls, factories, or logistics centers.
+The deployment of battery storage during peak loads is also financially attractive.
+With the right subsidies, such as the SDE++, the payback period of a battery shortens.
+An investment in battery storage not only reduces costs but also provides strategic advantages.
+Consider a battery in large-scale consumption, plug & play battery storage, or renting a battery container that is flexibly deployable within existing infrastructure.
+For companies that want to become more sustainable and grow, battery storage with monitoring is a future-proof step, where energy storage for self-consumption also contributes to lower dependency on the grid and better predictability of energy costs.

-Reduce peak consumption with battery storage in industry
+Reduce peak consumption with battery storage in the industry

-Industrial companies consume large amounts of electricity and often cause significant peaks in consumption.
-These peaks lead to higher network costs (capacity charges) and exacerbate the problem of grid congestion.
-With industrial battery storage, peak consumption can be structurally flattened.
-This so-called peak shaving occurs because a battery with an inverter supplies energy when the grid load is at its highest.
+Industrial companies consume large amounts of power and often cause significant peaks in consumption.
+These peaks lead to higher network costs (capacity tariffs) and exacerbate the issue of grid congestion.
+With industrial battery storage, peak consumption can be structurally leveled.
+This so-called peak shaving occurs because a battery with a converter supplies energy at times when network load is highest.
 The battery storage with EMS is charged during off-peak hours or when a battery captures excess solar power from solar panels.
-This energy is then utilized during the startup of heavy machinery or sudden production increases, for example, via a battery for production lines or a battery with machinery.
-In cold storage facilities or manufacturing companies, an energy storage cold store or battery storage in production facilities can also fulfill this role.
-Thanks to this smart deployment, transport capacity costs decrease, and it becomes easier to expand production capacity without additional connections.
-Hence, a battery as a network solution is ideal for energy storage during grid congestion, especially in warehouses, factories, or logistics centers.
-Moreover, the deployment of battery storage for peak loads is financially attractive.
-With the right subsidies, such as the SDE++, the payback period of a battery becomes shorter.
-Investing in battery storage not only reduces costs but also provides a strategic advantage.
-Consider a battery within large-scale use, plug & play battery storage, or renting a battery container that is flexibly deployable within the existing infrastructure.
-For companies looking to go green and grow, battery storage with monitoring is a future-proof step, where energy storage for self-consumption also contributes to lower dependency on the grid and better predictability of energy costs.
+This energy is then used during the startup of heavy machinery or sudden increases in production, for example, through a production line battery or machinery battery.
+In cold storage or production companies, an energy storage system in cold storage or a production company battery storage can also fulfill this role.
+Thanks to this smart deployment, transportation capacity costs decrease, making it easier to expand production capacity without an additional connection.
+Therefore, a battery as a grid solution is ideal for energy storage in cases of grid congestion, especially in industrial halls, factories, or logistics centers.
+The deployment of battery storage during peak loads is also financially attractive.
+With the right subsidies, such as the SDE++, the payback period of a battery shortens.
+An investment in battery storage not only reduces costs but also provides strategic advantages.
+Consider a battery in large-scale consumption, plug & play battery storage, or renting a battery container that is flexibly deployable within existing infrastructure.
+For companies that want to become more sustainable and grow, battery storage with monitoring is a future-proof step, where energy storage for self-consumption also contributes to lower dependency on the grid and better predictability of energy costs.

-Reduce peak consumption with battery storage in industry
+Reduce peak consumption with battery storage in the industry

-Industrial companies consume large amounts of electricity and often cause significant peaks in consumption.
-These peaks lead to higher network costs (capacity charges) and exacerbate the problem of grid congestion.
-With industrial battery storage, peak consumption can be structurally flattened.
-This so-called peak shaving occurs because a battery with an inverter supplies energy when the grid load is at its highest.
+Industrial companies consume large amounts of power and often cause significant peaks in consumption.
+These peaks lead to higher network costs (capacity tariffs) and exacerbate the issue of grid congestion.
+With industrial battery storage, peak consumption can be structurally leveled.
+This so-called peak shaving occurs because a battery with a converter supplies energy at times when network load is highest.
 The battery storage with EMS is charged during off-peak hours or when a battery captures excess solar power from solar panels.
-This energy is then utilized during the startup of heavy machinery or sudden production increases, for example, via a battery for production lines or a battery with machinery.
-In cold storage facilities or manufacturing companies, an energy storage cold store or battery storage in production facilities can also fulfill this role.
-Thanks to this smart deployment, transport capacity costs decrease, and it becomes easier to expand production capacity without additional connections.
-Hence, a battery as a network solution is ideal for energy storage during grid congestion, especially in warehouses, factories, or logistics centers.
-Moreover, the deployment of battery storage for peak loads is financially attractive.
-With the right subsidies, such as the SDE++, the payback period of a battery becomes shorter.
-Investing in battery storage not only reduces costs but also provides a strategic advantage.
-Consider a battery within large-scale use, plug & play battery storage, or renting a battery container that is flexibly deployable within the existing infrastructure.
-For companies looking to go green and grow, battery storage with monitoring is a future-proof step, where energy storage for self-consumption also contributes to lower dependency on the grid and better predictability of energy costs.
+This energy is then used during the startup of heavy machinery or sudden increases in production, for example, through a production line battery or machinery battery.
+In cold storage or production companies, an energy storage system in cold storage or a production company battery storage can also fulfill this role.
+Thanks to this smart deployment, transportation capacity costs decrease, making it easier to expand production capacity without an additional connection.
+Therefore, a battery as a grid solution is ideal for energy storage in cases of grid congestion, especially in industrial halls, factories, or logistics centers.
+The deployment of battery storage during peak loads is also financially attractive.
+With the right subsidies, such as the SDE++, the payback period of a battery shortens.
+An investment in battery storage not only reduces costs but also provides strategic advantages.
+Consider a battery in large-scale consumption, plug & play battery storage, or renting a battery container that is flexibly deployable within existing infrastructure.
+For companies that want to become more sustainable and grow, battery storage with monitoring is a future-proof step, where energy storage for self-consumption also contributes to lower dependency on the grid and better predictability of energy costs.

-Battery storage as a business model via FCR and the imbalance market
+Battery storage as a business model through FCR and the imbalance market

-For industrial companies with predictable and flexible energy consumption, participation in energy markets such as FCR (Frequency Containment Reserve) and the imbalance market offers a direct opportunity.
-Through these markets, a battery storage can be actively leveraged to support the grid, and companies receive compensation for this.
-The prerequisites are a battery with inverter, fast control via an EMS system, and sufficient storage capacity.
-In FCR, the battery responds to power outages or frequency deviations within seconds, keeping the grid stable.
-On the imbalance market, there is an advantage from unexpected fluctuations between supply and demand.
-Here, battery storage with EMS comes into its own: the battery automatically charges or discharges based on TenneT's signal.
+For industrial companies with predictable and flexible energy consumption, participating in energy markets like FCR (Frequency Containment Reserve) and the imbalance market presents a direct opportunity.
+Through these markets, a battery storage system can be actively used to support the grid – and companies receive compensation for this.
+However, this requires a battery with an inverter, rapid control via an EMS system, and sufficient storage capacity.
+In FCR, the battery reacts within seconds in case of power outages or frequency deviations, ensuring the grid remains stable.
+In the imbalance market, businesses benefit from unexpected fluctuations between supply and demand.
+Here, battery storage with EMS excels: the battery automatically charges or discharges based on signals from TenneT.
 The offered flexibility is compensated per kWh, making battery storage an attractive investment.
-Industrial settings like an energy storage factory, battery storage warehouse, or an energy storage cold store with buffers, such as furnaces, cooling systems, or pumps, are particularly suitable.
-Consider applications with a battery for production lines, batteries for machines, or batteries for electric forklifts that can be used during quiet times.
-Companies with a battery at solar panels also utilize their self-generated power better, especially when combined with energy storage for self-consumption or when net metering benefits diminish.
-In conjunction with adjustable installations and energy storage under grid congestion, a powerful and profitable system emerges.
-With the right strategy, a battery storage for large consumers can not only lead to cost savings but also create new income streams.
-A plug-and-play battery storage, possibly through renting battery containers, enables quick implementation — both as an emergency solution and as part of a long-term vision.
+Industrial environments like an energy storage factory, battery storage warehouse, or energy storage cold store with buffers such as ovens, cooling systems, or pumps are ideally suited.
+Also consider applications with batteries for production lines, machines, or electric forklifts that can be utilized during quieter times.
+Companies with batteries connected to solar panels also optimize their self-generated power, especially when combined with energy storage for self-consumption or when the benefits of net metering are reduced.
+Combining controllable installations and energy storage during grid congestion creates a powerful and profitable system.
+With the right strategy, large-scale battery storage not only offers cost savings but also generates new revenue streams.
+A plug & play battery storage system, possibly through battery container rental, allows for quick implementation – both as an emergency solution and as part of a long-term vision.

-Battery storage as a business model via FCR and the imbalance market
+Battery storage as a business model through FCR and the imbalance market

-For industrial companies with predictable and flexible energy consumption, participation in energy markets such as FCR (Frequency Containment Reserve) and the imbalance market offers a direct opportunity.
-Through these markets, a battery storage can be actively leveraged to support the grid, and companies receive compensation for this.
-The prerequisites are a battery with inverter, fast control via an EMS system, and sufficient storage capacity.
-In FCR, the battery responds to power outages or frequency deviations within seconds, keeping the grid stable.
-On the imbalance market, there is an advantage from unexpected fluctuations between supply and demand.
-Here, battery storage with EMS comes into its own: the battery automatically charges or discharges based on TenneT's signal.
+For industrial companies with predictable and flexible energy consumption, participating in energy markets like FCR (Frequency Containment Reserve) and the imbalance market presents a direct opportunity.
+Through these markets, a battery storage system can be actively used to support the grid – and companies receive compensation for this.
+However, this requires a battery with an inverter, rapid control via an EMS system, and sufficient storage capacity.
+In FCR, the battery reacts within seconds in case of power outages or frequency deviations, ensuring the grid remains stable.
+In the imbalance market, businesses benefit from unexpected fluctuations between supply and demand.
+Here, battery storage with EMS excels: the battery automatically charges or discharges based on signals from TenneT.
 The offered flexibility is compensated per kWh, making battery storage an attractive investment.
-Industrial settings like an energy storage factory, battery storage warehouse, or an energy storage cold store with buffers, such as furnaces, cooling systems, or pumps, are particularly suitable.
-Consider applications with a battery for production lines, batteries for machines, or batteries for electric forklifts that can be used during quiet times.
-Companies with a battery at solar panels also utilize their self-generated power better, especially when combined with energy storage for self-consumption or when net metering benefits diminish.
-In conjunction with adjustable installations and energy storage under grid congestion, a powerful and profitable system emerges.
-With the right strategy, a battery storage for large consumers can not only lead to cost savings but also create new income streams.
-A plug-and-play battery storage, possibly through renting battery containers, enables quick implementation — both as an emergency solution and as part of a long-term vision.
+Industrial environments like an energy storage factory, battery storage warehouse, or energy storage cold store with buffers such as ovens, cooling systems, or pumps are ideally suited.
+Also consider applications with batteries for production lines, machines, or electric forklifts that can be utilized during quieter times.
+Companies with batteries connected to solar panels also optimize their self-generated power, especially when combined with energy storage for self-consumption or when the benefits of net metering are reduced.
+Combining controllable installations and energy storage during grid congestion creates a powerful and profitable system.
+With the right strategy, large-scale battery storage not only offers cost savings but also generates new revenue streams.
+A plug & play battery storage system, possibly through battery container rental, allows for quick implementation – both as an emergency solution and as part of a long-term vision.

-Battery storage as a business model via FCR and the imbalance market
+Battery storage as a business model through FCR and the imbalance market

-For industrial companies with predictable and flexible energy consumption, participation in energy markets such as FCR (Frequency Containment Reserve) and the imbalance market offers a direct opportunity.
-Through these markets, a battery storage can be actively leveraged to support the grid, and companies receive compensation for this.
-The prerequisites are a battery with inverter, fast control via an EMS system, and sufficient storage capacity.
-In FCR, the battery responds to power outages or frequency deviations within seconds, keeping the grid stable.
-On the imbalance market, there is an advantage from unexpected fluctuations between supply and demand.
-Here, battery storage with EMS comes into its own: the battery automatically charges or discharges based on TenneT's signal.
+For industrial companies with predictable and flexible energy consumption, participating in energy markets like FCR (Frequency Containment Reserve) and the imbalance market presents a direct opportunity.
+Through these markets, a battery storage system can be actively used to support the grid – and companies receive compensation for this.
+However, this requires a battery with an inverter, rapid control via an EMS system, and sufficient storage capacity.
+In FCR, the battery reacts within seconds in case of power outages or frequency deviations, ensuring the grid remains stable.
+In the imbalance market, businesses benefit from unexpected fluctuations between supply and demand.
+Here, battery storage with EMS excels: the battery automatically charges or discharges based on signals from TenneT.
 The offered flexibility is compensated per kWh, making battery storage an attractive investment.
-Industrial settings like an energy storage factory, battery storage warehouse, or an energy storage cold store with buffers, such as furnaces, cooling systems, or pumps, are particularly suitable.
-Consider applications with a battery for production lines, batteries for machines, or batteries for electric forklifts that can be used during quiet times.
-Companies with a battery at solar panels also utilize their self-generated power better, especially when combined with energy storage for self-consumption or when net metering benefits diminish.
-In conjunction with adjustable installations and energy storage under grid congestion, a powerful and profitable system emerges.
-With the right strategy, a battery storage for large consumers can not only lead to cost savings but also create new income streams.
-A plug-and-play battery storage, possibly through renting battery containers, enables quick implementation — both as an emergency solution and as part of a long-term vision.
+Industrial environments like an energy storage factory, battery storage warehouse, or energy storage cold store with buffers such as ovens, cooling systems, or pumps are ideally suited.
+Also consider applications with batteries for production lines, machines, or electric forklifts that can be utilized during quieter times.
+Companies with batteries connected to solar panels also optimize their self-generated power, especially when combined with energy storage for self-consumption or when the benefits of net metering are reduced.
+Combining controllable installations and energy storage during grid congestion creates a powerful and profitable system.
+With the right strategy, large-scale battery storage not only offers cost savings but also generates new revenue streams.
+A plug & play battery storage system, possibly through battery container rental, allows for quick implementation – both as an emergency solution and as part of a long-term vision.

 Submit a free request

-Choose one of the following options that suits your needs, and we will get in touch with you as soon as possible!
+Choose one of the following options that suit your needs, and we will contact you as soon as possible!

 Quote